 Bath's historic City Centre is a vibrant area where many people live, work and visit.
 However the streets were not designed to accomodate the current mix of people and traffic.
 Following a comprehensive consultation process, the Council proposes to improve the City Centre environment by introducing traffic restrictions on a number of streets.

 The Council aims to create a safer and more attractive experience for residents, visitors and business by reducing conflict between vehicles and pedestrians in the main shopping areas.
-The restrictions will be introduced in two phases; this leaflet details the area included within phase one.
+This leaflet details the area included within phase one.
 The changes will see current Saturday restrictions (10am to 6pm in Lower Borough Walls and Stall Street) extended to core shoping hours every day.
 A scheme to make the pedestrian experience better by improving the quality of the street with a new level surface is now under way.

 We will be keeping people updated on the progress of the Bath Transportation Package via the local media, our weekly e-newsletter E-Connect, and via Twitter @bathnes using #bathpackage.
 People directly affected by any works related to the Package will be informed directly.